Essential vitamin K. Vitamin K For strong bones

 • Decreased secretion of the lacrimal glands;

-• Iskersky's plaques - Bito on the sclera of the eyes;
+• Iskersky plaques - Bito on the sclera of the eyes;

 • In severe cases, necrotic softening of the cornea (keratomalacia), resulting in blindness.

-The combination of reduced twilight vision, dryness, and clouding of the conjunctiva is a reliable sign of vitamin A deficiency in the body.
+The combination of decreased twilight vision, dryness, clouding of the conjunctiva - reliable sign vitamin A deficiency in the body.

-Lack of vit.
-And in children, it is manifested by a slowdown in growth, constant fatigue, a decrease in immunity, dryness, pallor of the skin, color blindness, and a drop in twilight vision.
+Lack of vitamin A in children is manifested by slow growth, constant fatigue, decreased immunity, dry, pale skin, color blindness, and decreased twilight vision.

 • decreased performance,